COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

-11. Values of the `_method.expression` attribute are always presented as semicolon-delimited text strings following the formatting and prefixing rules of regular strings as specified in section 2.1.
+11. Values of the `_method.expression` attribute are always presented as semicolon-delimited text strings following the formatting and prefixing rules of regular strings as specified in Section 2.1.
     This allows to keep a more uniform layout of the dREL code throughout the dictionary file.